WirtsLegs/WirtsTools/README.md

 ### Weapon Impact Near
 This feature is designed to detect when a weapon impacts the ground near a unit or group, (note that for performance reasons impact is defined as the weapon being destroyed within 15meters of the ground).

-This will increment a flag with each weapon impact within a deifned range of either a single unit, or any unit in a group, that matches the defined filter
+This will increment a flag with each weapon impact within a defined range of either a single unit, or any unit in a group, that matches the defined filter

 **target** `<String>`: Name of a unit or group, the function first looks for a unit with this name, if none found it will look for a group with that name.
 **filter** `<WT.weapon.filter>`: Pass it a filter.
-**range** `<Number>`: distance in meters th eimpact must be within to trigger.
+**range** `<Number>`: distance in meters the impact must be within to trigger.
 **flag** `<String>`: name of the flag to use
 ```lua
 WT.weapon.impactNear(target,filter,range,flag)